spadeshiro/NTR-Abyss/README.md

 ## Current Limitation
 - In case you're asking, no, we don't plan on making android version as we lack the expertise and manpower.
-- BepinEx + XUnity.AutoTranslator is known to be taxing in term of performance.
+- BepinEx is known to be taxing in term of performance.
 There's nothing we can do about it.
-- Texture translation is currently not feasible due to how hard it is to dump them properly.
+- Texture translation is currently not feasible.

 ## Troubleshooting
 - If you're experiencing C++ Runtime Error, consider trying to [enable "Unicode UTF-8 for Worldwide Language Support"](https://www.elevenforum.com/t/enable-or-disable-unicode-utf-8-for-worldwide-language-support-in-windows-11.38649/), this has solved many users.
 - If the console log seems to be stuck, make sure you didn't accidentally click on it as doing so will halt the process including the game itself.
 - Windows Defender may consider BepinEx a threat, you can fix this by temporarily disabling Defender or whitelisting Dot Abyss folder.

-This translation is powered by [XUnity.AutoTranslator](https://github.com/bbepis/XUnity.AutoTranslator) on top of [BepinEx](https://github.com/BepInEx/BepInEx).
-Without these two, this translation would never happen.
+This translation is powered by [AbyssMod](https://github.com/anosu/AbyssMod/) on top of [BepinEx](https://github.com/BepInEx/BepInEx).
 If you have any issues, or want to contribute, join us @ [Fanza English Community discord](https://discord.gg/zEYhVM6), grab KuMaSan role, and head to #dot-abyss_translation channel.
 Also, check out [Twinkle Star Knights English Fanpatch project](https://fanpatch.shinseidb.com)!